IIT-Kanpur, IIM-Lucknow sign MoU for startup ecosystem

-Kanpur (Uttar Pradesh), Jan 31 (IANS) The IIT Kanpur Research and Technology Park and IIM Lucknow-Enterprise Incubation Centre (IIML-EIC) have signed a memorandum of understanding (MoU) to give an impetus to innovation in the startup ecosystem in the country.
+Kanpur (Uttar Pradesh): The IIT Kanpur Research and Technology Park and IIM Lucknow-Enterprise Incubation Centre (IIML-EIC) have signed a memorandum of understanding (MoU) to give an impetus to innovation in the startup ecosystem in the country.

 Abhay Karandikar, Director, IIT Kanpur and Chairman Board of Technopark, said,"This association between the two world-class premier institutes will not only foster close linkages between academia and industry but will also open new avenues for resource sharing."